yoghurthoek/sunny_storage/README.md

 ### Structure

-* Algoritms: in this folder are all the scripts for programmed algorithms.
+* Algorithms: in this folder are all the scripts for programmed algorithms
-* Classes: all needed classes are in this folder.
-We implemented classes for houses, batteries and the grid.
+* Classes: all needed classes are in this folder
+    * We implemented classes for houses, batteries and the grid
+    * All other classes are needed for the algorithms
-* Data: all data that we created is in this folder.
-Most of the data is saved in .csv files.
+* Data: all data of the neighborhoods is in this folder
+    * For the standard neighborhoods there are also .png files
+* Findings: in this folder are all the solved neighborhoods in .png files
+* Helper_algorithms: in this folder are all the functions that we need to run for all algorithms
+* Output_Data: in this folder are all the solved neighborhoods in .csv files and one overview .csv for all calculated prices for all run algorithms
 * Presentations: all presentations for this course are saved here in .pptx and .pdf files

 You can run the entire code by running main.py: